 About half the country is now in compliance with the federal law, meaning those residents have until Oct.
-21, 2020, before being required to show the REAL ID compliant identification.
+21, 2020, before being required to show the REAL ID-compliant identification.

-Most of the remaining states, including Oregon, have been granted various extensions; several of them passed bills addressing REAL ID this year, including Washington state, Maine, Minnesota, Alaska, Montana and Missouri.
+Most of the remaining states, including Oregon, have been granted various extensions; several of them passed bills addressing REAL ID this year, including Washington state, Maine, Minnesota, Alaska, Montana, and Missouri.

 All non-U.S. citizens, residing in the United States, must show a valid Alien Registration (green cards) along with their valid passports.
-All others must show valid passport and other required visas including a multi-entry visa for the U.S. All non-U.S. citizens must check with all appropriate government agencies, embassies or consulates regarding visa and documentation requirements to travel to the ports of call included in the itinerary.
+All others must show a valid passport and other required visas including a multi-entry visa for the U.S. All non-U.S. citizens must check with all appropriate government agencies, embassies or consulates regarding visa and documentation requirements to travel to the ports of call included in the itinerary.

-It is the sole responsibility of all guests to provide the proper citizenship documentation required for embarkation of their vessel and re-entry into the United States.
+It is the sole responsibility of all guests to provide the proper citizenship documentation required for the embarkation of their vessel and re-entry into the United States.
 Guests will also be responsible for providing proper identification upon airport check-in.
 Those without proper identification will be denied boarding.
 Guests denied boarding by immigration officials or travel providers due to lack of proper documentation, criminal convictions, or any reason, will not be entitled to a refund.

-- Some countries have a very strict policy of denying entry to those with criminal convictions, Canada is a one of those.
+- Some countries have a very strict policy of denying entry to those with criminal convictions, Canada is one of those.
 If you have a criminal conviction, it is your responsibility to ensure that you can enter the countries on your trip.
-Being denied entry or ability to board the ship is not covered by insurance and not subject to refund of any portion of your vacation costs.
+Being denied entry or ability to board the ship is not covered by insurance and not subject to a refund of any portion of your vacation costs.